tlyakhov/gofoom/README.md

 ## Features

 - Architecture
-  - Separation of game/engine code.
+  - Separation of game/engine code
   - Entity/Component/System architecture
+  - Instancing for entities
   - Multi-threaded rendering using goroutines
   - No artificial limits on scale
 - Rendering